netfoundry/edge-router-registration/ziti_router_auto_enroll/README.md

 ### Using parameter file
 You can pass any argument vi paramter files.
 Json or Yaml format is supported.
+The file extension needs to be .json or .yaml/.yml

 Example Json:
 ```